ICornwell/babel-plugin-import-directory-plus/README.md

 - Forked from [babel-plugin-import-directory](https://github.com/59naga/babel-plugin-import-directory) and [babel-plugin-wildcard](https://github.com/babel-utils/babel-plugin-wildcard)
 - Modernized, scenario-ized, and tested by [your team]
 - See original READMEs for legacy usage and options

+- Much of this was written by copilot/GPT4.1

 ---